 - Any student who arrives early at RISD without advanced approval will be charged $100 per day and may be unable to get access to their room depending on conditions.
 Students who need accommodations beyond the established extension period are encouraged to seek housing in a hotel or private residence.

-- All housing, except Charles Landing, closes during the December recess.
+- All housing closes during the December recess.
 Residents who require housing during the winter recess can stay in their residence halls for an additional fee as outlined in their housing contract.

 Fees and Refunds for Housing